 - Stoves/Toaster ovens – allowed

-- Coffee pots – not allowed
+- Coffee Pots/Makers for Faculty and Staff – not allowed

 - Televisions for break room – not allowed